Programme Code: CP0238

 Course Schedule and Venue

-Classes will be scheduled for weekday evenings (two classes per week) from 7:00pm to 9:30pm at Wan Chai Learning Centre.
+Classes will be scheduled for weekday evenings (two classes per week) from 7:00pm to 9:30pm at Wan Chai Learning Centre or at Tsimshatsui Learning Centre.

 Minimum Entry Requirements